A tour of Blossom Park | CBC News

 Over the next month, CBC Ottawa's Rachelle Elsiufi will immerse herself in the south Ottawa community of Blossom Park, meeting its residents, visiting its businesses and telling their stories.
 First, a tour of the neighbourhood.

-Local historian takes CBC on a driving tour of the south Ottawa neighbourhood
+A local historian takes CBC on a tour of the south Ottawa neighbourhood

+Over the next month, CBC Ottawa's Rachelle Elsiufi will immerse herself in the south Ottawa community of Blossom Park, meeting its residents, visiting its businesses and telling their stories.